 Mackay often appeared on the top of the list of cheap flights exiting Brisbane.
 I flew to Mackay a few times but always used the destination for a getaway to the Whitsundays Islands as Airlie Beach is only 1.5 hours away.
-But I was wrong not to spend more time exploring the Mackay region itself.
+But I was wrong not to spend more time exploring the Mackay region itself; it’s an amazing Queensland holiday destination!
+Here’s an idea of day trips from Mackay or a weekend itinerary for nature lovers.
+You’ll spot wildlife and spend time away from the town!

 There are excellent day trips from Mackay that nature lovers visiting Australia should not miss.

 You may decide to stay in Mackay and take day trips to explore the region.
-But many great things in the Mackay region happen at dusk and dawn, so it’s better to spend the night as close as you can from the attraction.
-Here’s a weekend itinerary to visit the Mackay Region, filled up with activities to please nature lovers.
+But many great things in the Mackay region happen at dusk and dawn, so it’s better to spend the night as close to the attraction as you can.
+That’s why I have transformed these day trips from Mackay into a weekend itinerary to visit the Mackay Region, filled up with activities to please nature lovers.

 Day 1: Cape Hillsborough

-Less than one hour away from Mackay, Cape Hillsborough is the perfect Australian cliché.
+Less than one hour away from Mackay, Cape Hillsborough is the perfect Australian cliché and an easy day trip from Mackay.
 At sunrise, wallabies come on the beautiful beach to feed.
-The best is to drive up there just after you land in Mackay and spend the night nearby.
-You can wake up early the next day to share the beach with the most iconic Australia animal.

 You could choose to visit Cape Hillsborough just for this special time on the beach.
 But I’d recommend staying a bit longer.